nehbehl/CarND-Kidnapped-Vehicle-Project/README.md

+# About Kidnapped Vehicle Project
+This codebase holds my solution to localize a kidnapped vehicle using particle filters.
+The content below is part of original Udacity Kidnapped Vehicle project on github. particle_filter.cpp holds the code I have worked upon as part of this project.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.